pschmitt/gcal-import-ics/README.md

 - [x] Clear calendar before import (optional)
 - [ ] Wait and retry when rate-limitted
 - [ ] Optionally ignore SEQUENCE and always update
+- [ ] Allow passing in the calendar name, instead of the ID